 – Start shopping in bulk.
 If you meal prep regularly, you’ll start to notice certain spices or oils that are running out.
 I’d suggest buying things like that at Costco to make your meal prep cheaper.

 4. Prep and cook.

-– Portion your food into small airtight containers.
+– Portion your food into airtight containers.
 Use a scale.
 Take the entire amount you started with and divide it into how many servings you want.